kev009/digital-life/README.md

 * etc/rc.conf - rc settings and services
 * etc/sysctl.conf - runtime kernel tunables for a desktop
 * dotfiles/ - .file settings files for ~/
+* kernels/AURORA - GENERIC kernel conf for a -CURRENT desktop daily driver (no witness, etc)